 The daily routine of the home is very structured with wake-up times, bedtimes, study times, meal and snack times, group times, and free time.
 Each resident can earn privileges which may include basic activities (games or television time).
 Other activities include fishing trips, picnics, swimming, miniature golf, bowling, movies, and activities.

-During their stay, youth receive:
+During their stay, youth will receive:

 • 24-hour supervision including bed-checks